scottbuckley/scottbuckley.github.io/README.md

 I am, among other things, a computer scientist.

-Currently I live in Sydney and work in blockchain verification research at UNSW.
+Currently I am living in Sydney and being a full-time dad to my little boy Boon.
+I have also been doing my own research into smart contract auditing and blockchain verification, which is a field in which I'd like to continue working, in the future.

 I like writing programs, writing proofs, solving puzzles, tasting fermented things, woodworking, traveling, 3D printing, and lots of other things.